Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Discussion

 Additionally, not only the input data can be utilized to detect adversarial examples, but the ASR system's DNN can also serve this purpose.
-To achieve this, the uncertainty of the DNN estimation can be utilized to predict the reliability of the DNN output~\cite{gal-16-dropout, louizos-16-structured, lakshminarayanan-17-simple}.
-In the visual domain, a first adversarial-example-robust recognizer has been proposed and evaluated for the MNIST data set~\cite{schott-2018-towards}.
-The approach synthesizes each possible class of the output in respect to the input data and then decides based on the synthesized versions.
-This makes it very hard (or even impossible) to embed adversarial distortions, as the input data will be replaced by a general representation of the class.

-Due to the difficulty to create robust adversarial example defenses, Carlini~\etal proposed a guideline for the evaluation of adversarial robustness, which list all important properties of a successful countermeasure against adversarial examples~\cite{carlini-19-evaluating}.
+To achieve this, the uncertainty of the DNN estimation can be utilized to predict the reliability of the DNN output~\cite{gal-16-dropout, louizos-16-structured, lakshminarayanan-17-simple, daubener-2020-detecting}.
+Due to the difficulty to creating robust adversarial example defenses, Carlini~\etal proposed a guideline for the evaluation of adversarial robustness, which lists all important properties of a successful countermeasure against adversarial examples~\cite{carlini-19-evaluating}.